-You’re just wasting time if you don’t have a GREAT game plan for getting folks to show up.
+You’re wasting time if you don’t have a GREAT game plan for getting folks to show up.
 Publicity is so important, we’ve created Publicity Templates for fundraising events.
 This is your first (and biggest) task.

 Fundraising is a lot of work.
 Less is more.
 Concentrate efforts on 4 fundraisers or less annually & promote them like the girl scouts (the cookies are here).

 Already on board with adding Haitian coffee, chocolate & art to your events?

 1. create an account (upper right corner on every page on site).

 2. forward the email you receive to firstname.lastname@example.org — make sure to put in that email your company or nonprofit name along w/ a link to your website.

 Do a Bake Sale right : hold a raffle for best pie or hold a cooking demonstration (Haitian rice pudding? avocado ice cream?)

 Have fun, but no need to re-invent the wheel : we’re practical & there’s nothing wrong with a great bake sale.
 Involve attendees :

 Hold a jelly bean tasting competition –collect entrance fees, blindfold participants, give winner 1/3rd of the pot (or bragging rights — whichever is preferred.
 Let bystanders play.

 Use Pre-existing Events : Chances are great your organization (or sister organization) has pre-established fundraisers.